Visiting Ream National Park

 The beach was beautiful.
 The sand is very fine and makes a strange and funny cracking sound when you step on it.
 If you ignore the Chinese hotel construction, the beach is pure wilderness.

-But just like the island of Koh Rong Samloem, I have the unpleasant feeling that it won’t take long for this wilderness to be gone forever as the country opens to more and more tourism.
+But just like the island of Koh Rong Samloem, I have the unpleasant feeling that it won’t take long for this wilderness to be gone forever as the Ream National Park and the country open more and more to tourism.